Nazarii/nazarii.github.com/source/_posts/2013-07-11-accessing-ftp-server-with-ssl-slash-tsl-enabled-with-python-2-dot-6.markdown

 ---
 layout: post
-title: "Accessing ftp server with SSL/TSL enabled using python 2.6"
+title: "Accessing ftp server with SSL/TLS enabled using python 2.6"
 date: 2013-07-11 22:06
 comments: true
-categories:
+categories: Python
 ---

 Just want to provide a solution of problem I've faced, maybe it will be usefull for someone.